-- 7.1 Subject to paragraph 4.5, responsibility for day-to-day management and administration of the Group is delegated by the Board to the CEO. - 7.2 The CEO will manage the Group in accordance with the strategy, plans and policies approved by the Board. - 7.3 The responsibilities of the CEO include, among other things: - (a) developing and recommending to the Board strategies, business plans and annual budgets for the Group, and implementing those strategies, business plans and budgets once adopted by the Board; - (b) providing effective leadership, direction and supervision of Management and the Company's personnel to achieve the strategies, business plans and budgets adopted by the Board: - (c) ensuring compliance with all applicable laws and regulations; - (d) ensuring that the Board is given sufficient information in a form, timeframe and quality that will allow it to be effective in performing its functions, setting strategies, monitoring performance and discharging its duties; and - (e) acting within authority delegated by the Board. - 7.4 The Board will regularly assess the performance of the CEO.
+- 7.1 Subject to paragraph 4.5, responsibility for day-to-day management and administration of the Group is delegated by the Board to the CEO. - 7.2 The CEO will manage the Group in accordance with the strategy, plans and policies approved by the Board. - 7.3 The responsibilities of the CEO include, among other things: - (a) developing and recommending to the Board strategies, business plans and annual budgets for the Group, and implementing those strategies, business plans and budgets once adopted by the Board; - (b) providing effective leadership, direction and supervision of Management and the Company's personnel to achieve the strategies, business plans and budgets adopted by the Board; - (c) ensuring compliance with all applicable laws and regulations; - (d) ensuring that the Board is given sufficient information in a form, timeframe and quality that will allow it to be effective in performing its functions, setting strategies, monitoring performance and discharging its duties; and - (e) acting within authority delegated by the Board.